affinda/affinda-python/docs/sync_operations.md

 Default value is None.
 - `search` (`str`): Search for specific values.
 Default value is None.
 - `annotation` (`int`): Filter based on annotation ID.
 Default value is None.
+- `document` (`str`): Identifier of the document to apply filter lookups on if available.
+Default value is None.
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: